One of the best enclosed 3D printers - the Dremel Digilab 3D45

 Now that we’ve looked at some of the best enclosed 3D printers, it is time to understand what to look out for when buying one.
 This section will go over the most important features that you need to look at when buying an enclosed 3D printer.

-In comparison, 3D printers like the Ultimaker S5 and the Creality CR-5 Pro have a partially enclosed open-top design.
+In comparison, 3D printers like the Ultimaker S5 have a partially enclosed open-top design.
 While all the electronics are housed well within the body, the filament spool and the Bowden tubes are exposed.
 The temperature in the printing area in open-top 3D printers can fluctuate greatly and its exposed print area means that it is impossible to include an air filtration system.

 HEPA and Carbon Filters